songjian/nodemcu-firmware/docs/nodemcu-lrm.md

 ## Lua Language

-The NodeNCU runtime offers a full implementation of the Lua language as defined in [LRM §3](https://www.lua.org/manual/5.3/manual.html#3) and its subsections.
+The NodeMCU runtime offers a full implementation of the Lua language as defined in [LRM §3](https://www.lua.org/manual/5.3/manual.html#3) and its subsections.

 ## The Application Program Interface